GM-Doolin/redder/README.md

 >>
 >> **The Fourth use case of Redder is the ability to get the sentiments of the comments from multiple Reddit Post URL's at once using a file.**
 >>
->> To do this, Redder just needs a single user input text file, that for each line used, contains a single reddit post URL.  (a .txt file is preferred for simplicity sake)
+>> To do this, Redder just needs a single user input URL file, that for each line used, contains a single reddit post URL. (.txt file is preferred for simplicity sake)
 >>
 >> For Example, for 5 different Reddit Post URL's the user input text file would contain nothing else but the URL's in this format:
 >>